 Then you have the organic website listings.
 These are also free clicks, with ranking gained by optimizing your website for keywords, gaining links, getting social media traffic, and adding content to your blog.

 Organic listings do well for acupuncture because there aren’t too many industry or reviews sites taking over the organic rankings, which is a problem with some other services.
 You can get your website to rank on page one for general acupuncture searches, and for searches on specific medical issues when you have a thorough blog article on the topic.

 Social media has a variety of effective marketing tactics you can employ, with almost unlimited means to target people who might be interested in acupuncture.

-First and foremost, have an active Facebook page.
+First and foremost, have an active Facebook business page.
 Today, almost as many people “feel out” businesses on Facebook as they do websites.
 They’re looking for an active, useful page with positive reviews and a variety of content that explores not only acupuncture but other health issues.
-They also love to see updates from your clinic and clients success stories when possible.
+They also love to see updates from your clinic and client success stories when possible.

 Take images of your clinic, update events, share your blog posts, curate content from other sources, and build out your following as much as possible.
 Encourage patients to share positive experiences on their page (if privacy is not a concern, of course).
 Also, encourage reviews on Facebook.